Louisiana Tech University: Notable people

-Louisiana Tech has produced prominent businesspeople across several industries.
+Louisiana Tech has produced prominent business people across several industries.
 Louisiana Tech alumnus Nick Akins is currently serving as chief executive officer of Fortune 500 company American Electric Power.
 Alumnus Glen Post is the former CEO of CenturyLink, and alumnus Michael McCallister is the former CEO of Humana.
 Edward L. Moyers, former president and CEO of several railroads including MidSouth Rail, Illinois Central Railroad and Southern Pacific Railroad, is a Louisiana Tech graduate.
 Billionaire businessmen brothers Charles Wyly and Sam Wyly graduated from Louisiana Tech.
-Founder of Duck Commander and star of A&E's reality television series Duck Dynasty Phil Robertson earned two degrees from Louisiana Tech.
+Founder of Duck Commander and star of A&E's reality television series Duck Dynasty Phil Robertson earned two degrees from Louisiana Tech and also played football for the Bulldogs.
 Will Wright, designer of some of the best-selling video games of all-time (SimCity, The Sims, and Spore) and co-founder of game development company Maxis, attended Louisiana Tech.

 Alumni of Louisiana Tech have also made their mark in the arts, entertainment, and the humanities.
 Country music superstars Kix Brooks and Trace Adkins are Louisiana Tech alumni along with two-time Grammy Award nominee Wayne Watson.
 Eddie Gossling, writer and producer for Comedy Central's Tosh.0, attended Louisiana Tech.
 Alumna Faith Jenkins, winner of the most scholarship money in Miss America pageant history, was the host of the Judge Faith television show, and alumna Sharon Brown is a former Miss USA.
 Louisiana Tech graduate Marc Swayze is known for creating comic book superheroine Mary Marvel and his work on Captain Marvel.

-Louisiana Tech graduates have been influential through public service and activism.
+Louisiana Tech graduates have been influential through public service, higher education, and activism.
 Former United States Senators James P. Pope and Saxby Chambliss and United States Representatives Newt V. Mills, Joe Waggonner, Jim McCrery, and Rodney Alexander all attended Louisiana Tech.
 In addition, James P. Pope served as director of the Tennessee Valley Authority.
 Louisiana Tech alumnus Clint Williamson served as United States Ambassador-at-Large for War Crimes Issues.
 Many notable military leaders are Louisiana Tech alumni including lieutenant general David Wade, lieutenant general John Spencer Hardy, major general Susan Y. Desjardins, and major general Jack Ramsaur II.
 Alumna Kim Gandy served as president of the National Organization for Women, and alumnus Jerome Ringo served as chairman of the National Wildlife Federation.